waldekm/webpack-bootstrap-vue/readme.md

 }
  ```

-That tells yarn or npm to run the Webpack in watch mode and show progress percentage during building of project.
+That tells yarn or npm to run the Webpack in watch mode and show percent progress during building of project.

 ### 8. Write in the Terminal